 Each medium—watercolor, oil, paper collage, clay—offers me different modes of engagement.
 My watercolors initially spring from spontaneous, or at least less mediated, emotions and feelings, whereas my paper collages call for more craft-like deliberation.
 In oils, I most enjoy painting figures and “bodyscapes”; I borrow compositional elements from Japanese prints but aim to develop a painterly technique.
 Clay, which is the medium newest to me, involves a splendid tactility and a total immersion in three-dimensions at once.
 I continue to experiment with various shapes and surfaces.
 In all of my art work, I wish to create interesting forms and compositions that “work” visually and interpretatively on several registers.

-I am an Associate Member of the National Watercolor Society and a Member of the Michigan Watercolor Society, and a Member of the Potter's Council.
+I am an Associate Member of the National Watercolor Society and a Member of the following groups: the Michigan Watercolor Society, the Collage Artists of America, and the Potter's Council.